bluehackrafestefano/Azure_Capstone_Project/README.md

 - Clone the repository.
 - Replace all instances of `clarusway.us` with **your own domain**.
 - Delete `.git` folder.
-- Push the repository to your Github.
+- Push the repository to your GitHub.
-- Don't push any Entra ID or DB credentials to Github.
+- Don't push any Entra ID or DB credentials to GitHub.

 ---